 - Pictures or videos that you’ve posted on your social media accounts

-6. What are the elements necessary to include in a DMCA takedown notice?
+What are the Elements Necessary to Include in a DMCA Takedown Notice?

-There are certain DMCA takedown notice requirements you need to make sure you include.
+There are certain DMCA takedown notice requirements you need to make sure you include in your notice.
 If you fail to include the necessary elements, the service provider may refuse to remove the material.
 Below is a list of the elements you need to include:

 - Infringing activity and location: Clearly identify how the work is being infringed upon and provide information that will allow the reader to locate it on the website, like a URL.